 Ranked Choice Voting How-To

-- Starting in 2021, New York City voters will use an all-new Ranked Choice Voting format to conduct their primary and special elections for local offices.
+- Since 2021 New York City voters have used Ranked Choice Voting format to conduct their primary and special elections for local offices.

 - You will have the opportunity to rank up to 5 candidates in the order of your preference.
 You still have the opportunity to vote for one candidate if you prefer - and ranking other candidates won’t harm your 1st choice.